loopbackio/loopback.io/pages/en/lb4/Testing-Your-application.md

 - Reran the tests to verify the application returns the expected outcome
 - Have something in place to prevent regressions

-The code for this example is available at [[examples/acceptance-testing]].

 ## Unit testing

 Some interesting things to note above is how the business logic of the application is coupled to the sequence.